kool-dev/kool/README.md

 ## Installation

-Kool is powered by [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/), you need to have them already installed on your machine.
+Requirements: Kool is powered by [Docker](https://docs.docker.com/get-docker/) so you need to have it already installed on your machine.
+If you still don't, please [get Docker first](https://docs.docker.com/get-docker/).

 #### For Linux or MacOS